-Foreign exchange trading, or forex trading, is the practice of buying and selling different currencies to make a profit.
+Foreign exchange trading in Australia, or forex trading, is the practice of buying and selling different currencies to make a profit.
 Forex traders try to exchange currencies that they believe will lose value for ones that they believe will gain value- this is called taking a long position on the currency they expect to rise.
 The opposite can also happen- traders can sell currencies they expect to decline in value.
 This is called taking a short position or “shorting” that currency.
 Every transaction consists of taking a long position on one currency and a short one on another, although the trader might be principally interested in one or the other.

 The forex market is unregulated and takes place internationally over both phone and computer networks.
 It exists outside the authority of any particular country’s financial authority.
 The foreign exchange trade is enormous- trillions of American dollars’ worth of currencies change hands every day.
 The market is the largest and most liquid in the world.
 It runs all through the day- traders exchange currencies in every major financial market in the world, and it is always daytime in at least one financial hub.
 The major participants in this market include both banks and other financial institutions as well as individuals.

 Sometimes, governments also enter the forex market in order to affect the exchange rate of their own national currency.
 All traders in the forex market must operate through an intermediary called a broker, who is the person who actually executes the trade orders.
 The forex market is highly volatile and sensitive to economic and political information, although its size means that it is difficult for any individual entity to make a difference in the price of a given currency pair.